hdavid/VCVRack-Holon.ist/README.md

 Features:
 - Dual Channel.
 - CV and Gate Recording.
-- Record: Full loop length with CV or when the button is pressed.
+- Record: Full loop length triggered or the button is pressed.
 - Overdub: Record while CV/button is held.
 - Pattern Length from 1 to 32 using CV.
 - CV control of Pattern Shift.